Cost of electricity by source: International trade

 Different countries charge generating companies differently for the negative externalities (such as pollution) that they create.
 To avoid unfair competition from imports of dirty electricity a tariff may be applied.
 For example, the UK and the EU may include electricity in their Carbon Border Adjustment Mechanisms.
 Alternatively the emissions trading systems (ETS) of the importing and exporting countries may be linked, or the generators in one country may be subject to the ETS of another country (for example Northern İreland generators are in the EU ETS).

 Additional cost factors

 Calculations often do not include wider system costs associated with each type of plant, such as long-distance transmission connections to grids, or balancing and reserve costs.
 Calculations do not necessarily include externalities such as health damage by coal plants, nor the effect of greenhouse emissions on the climate change, ocean acidification and eutrophication, ocean current shifts.
-Decommissioning costs of power plants are usually not included (nuclear power plants in the United States is an exception, because the cost of decommissioning is included in the price of electricity per the Nuclear Waste Policy Act), is therefore not full cost accounting.
-These types of items can be explicitly added as necessary depending on the purpose of the calculation.
+Decommissioning costs of power plants are usually not included, is therefore not full cost accounting.
+Nuclear power plants in the United States are an exception, because the cost of decommissioning is included in the price of electricity per the Nuclear Waste Policy Act.
+These types of items can be explicitly added as necessary, depending on the purpose of the calculation.

 Other non-financial factors may include: